-- Axle nuts: Check that these are tight before each ride. - Quick release: Check that these are set to the closed position and are properly tensioned before each ride.
+• Axle nuts: Check that these are tight before each ride.

+• Quick release: Check that these are set to the closed position and are securely tensioned before each ride.
+WARNING!!
+If you are using a unit equipped with a quick release, always make sure the quick release lever is securely closed in a locked position.
+Also be certain your quick release lever is on the side opposite to the disc brake in your unit.